ckalearner7/k8s-Resources/cka-exam-prep.md

 # Install

-### Be able to install a 3-node cluster - 1 master, and 2 nodes using kubeadm
+### Be able to install a 3-node cluster - 1 master, and 2 nodes using kubeadm.
+Use version 1.17

 <details><summary>show</summary>
 <p>